Mugdhayk45/gamehacking-cheatsheet/README.md

 ---
-## Persistent Pathfinding & Resource Bots
+## Persistent Pathfinding and Resource Bots

 Enable repeatable, map-accurate automation for farming, mining, and patrols.